Coronations in Norway: Under the Danish union

-Under the Swedish union
+During the Swedish union

 The current constitution of Norway (1814) originally required the monarch to be crowned in Nidaros Cathedral in Trondheim.
 No coronation took place in the few months Christian Frederick was king of Norway, and Charles II, the first Swedish king of Norway under the new union, never visited the country during his reign and thus was never crowned.
 Once Charles III had ascended the throne, this rite resumed in accordance with the new constitution.
 While the Norwegian ritual closely followed the Swedish rite, the anointing of the king on the forehead and right wrist corresponded more closely to the Danish usage.

 In September 1818, Charles III John was crowned in the first Norwegian coronation since 1660, providing a set of regalia for this purpose.
 His son Oscar had a Swedish coronet set upon his head and took the oath as crown prince.
 His wife, Désirée Clary, was in France at this time.
 Regalia for the queen was commissioned in 1830 for Desirée's intended coronation in Norway, but the ceremony never occurred.
 When Oscar and his wife, Josephine of Leuchtenberg, became king and queen, they were crowned in Sweden.
 Oscar's separate Norwegian coronation ceremony was delayed several times and ultimately never occurred, as the Bishop of Nidaros refused to crown the Queen unless she first abandoned her Roman Catholic faith and converted to Norway's official religion, Evangelical Lutheranism.
 The next coronation was that of Charles IV and Louise of the Netherlands in 1860.
 This was the first coronation of a Norwegian queen in several centuries.
 Oscar II and Sophia of Nassau were crowned in 1873.